borisdev/research/tune-gpt/fine_tuning_data_scientist.md

 - AI as a service - fine-tuning GPT-3 models
 - Programmatic labeling analysis as a service - Snorkle

+## Caveats

+This is for design thinking and use case exploration to spur innovation.

 ## TLDR

 If your AI feature is based on a text classification model, consider making a